-There’s also something called the ‘Mature Candidate Assessment’, or Crediting Electrical Competence in Scotland, if you’ve got a lot of relevant experience, but just need to be assessed and become formally qualified.
+There’s also something called the ‘Experienced Worker Assessment’, or Crediting Electrical Competence in Scotland, if you’ve got a lot of relevant experience, but just need to be assessed and become formally qualified.
 But we still suggest exploring your apprenticeship options first as this is where the most funding is available.

 The key thing to remember is: there are no full-time college courses that will fully qualify you – this only comes through on-site practical experience and assessment which you’ll need to gain with an employer.